 Get creative and make Living Wages happen!
 The Living Wage in each area is different so you need to take some time to research this.
 If you can’t find the exact wage for your area then take the three closest or similar Living Wages you can find, add them up, divide them by how many you found in this case three, and then round up to the next 50 cents or dollar.

 You should never pay less than the Living Wage.
 Doing this will solve a very large portion of your organizational issues related to employees and even low sales.
-Pay well helps eliminates employee personal issues.
+Paying well helps to eliminate an employee’s personal issues.

 Now employees can afford childcare, so they don’t call in sick as much.
 Now employees can afford reliable transportation, so they will not be as late as much.
 Now employees don’t have to have a second job, or they can quit their third job.